borgbackup/borg/docs/internals.rst

 - HASH_WINDOW_SIZE = 4095 [B] (`0xFFF`)

-The buzhash table is altered by XORing it with a seed randomly generated once for the archive, and stored encrypted in the keyfile.
+The buzhash table is altered by XORing it with a seed randomly generated once for the repository, and stored encrypted in the keyfile.
 This is to prevent chunk size based fingerprinting attacks on your encrypted repo contents (to guess what files you have based on a specific set of chunk sizes).

 For some more general usage hints see also ``--chunker-params``.